 MCP servers provide three primitives: tools, resources, and prompts.
 MCP resources are designed to give context to LLMs.
 These resources can be images, guides, or PDFs.
 MCP resources seem like the natural choice for searching documentation — you expose your docs, and the LLM accesses them.

 But the problem is scale.
 MCP resources dump the entire collection or document into the context window with no processing.
 If MCP dumps a 100-page product guide in the LLM context, it risks bloating the context and immediately hitting context limits, which could cause timeouts, refusals, or hallucinations.
-Most LLM clients, including Claude Desktop and ChatGPT, don’t index resources from MCP servers due to rate limits and context window issues.
+Most LLM clients don’t efficiently search or filter resources from MCP servers, loading them in full rather than selecting relevant sections.

 In our RAG vs MCP blog, we compared an RAG implementation to an MCP implementation for searching Django documentation.
 RAG used 12,405 tokens and found the answer in 7.64 seconds.
 MCP used more than double that number of tokens (30,044) and took over four times longer (33.28 seconds) than RAG, but still failed to find the answer because the relevant content fell beyond the first 50 pages it could fit in the context window.